-Plaintiffs Employment Litigation: Including discrimination, retaliation, harassment, employee whistleblower claims, wrongful termination, and negotiation of employment contracts and severance agreements.Justice for Victims of Workplace Sexual Harassment and Sexual Assault: Seppinni LLP represents numerous victims of workplace sexual misconduct in public litigation and private arbitration.Civil Rights and Catastrophic Injury: Including police brutality, product liability, and personal injury.Other Areas: Please contact us even if your case falls outside of the practice areas listed above.
+Plaintiffs Employment Litigation: Including pregnancy, gender, race, and gender identity discrimination, retaliation, harassment, employee whistleblower claims, and wrongful termination.Workplace Sexual Harassment and Sexual Assault: Seppinni LLP represents numerous victims of workplace sexual misconduct in public litigation and private arbitration.Wage & Hour Litigation: Corporate America regularly steals from working people by refusing to pay them overtime or the minimum wage.
+Seppinni LLP makes Corporate America pay for this crime.Other Areas: Please contact us even if your case falls outside of the practice areas listed above.
 In the event your case is outside of our areas of expertise, we can often refer your case to another trusted law firm.

-Iesha-LaShay Phillips is a law clerk at Seppinni LLP and a J.D.
+Iesha-LaShay Phillips is a law clerk at Seppinni Law and a J.D.
 Candidate at Yale Law School interested in civil rights and criminal justice.
 At Yale, she is involved in the Yale Journal of Law & Liberation, Yale Civil Rights Project, Graduate and Professional Student Senate, Black Law Students’ Association, Native American Law Students’ Association, and First Generation professionals.Iesha-LaShay graduated from Oberlin College in 2022, earning a B.A. in Law and Society with a minor in Rhetoric and Composition.
 At Oberlin College, she completed over 560 community service hours a year as a Bonner Scholar, worked as a Writing Associate in the Writing Center, facilitated creative writing workshops at juvenile detention facilities throughout Ohio, and founded a mutual aid organization that crowdfunded over $70,000 to support more than 200 first-generation and low-income students and offered the Oberlin community free academic and social services.Prior to law school, Iesha-LaShay gained legal experience through summer internships with the Legal Aid Society of San Mateo County, Ohio Justice & Policy Center, and New Hope Oklahoma.
 Additionally, she worked as an SEO Law Fellow/Summer Associate at Jones Day, where she wrote research memoranda, translated attorney-client meetings for Spanish-speaking asylum seekers in pro-bono cases, and assisted in completing closing paperwork for an M&A deal.

-If possible, please do not use your employer's device to contact Seppinni LLP.If you are a whistleblower and would prefer to call, text, or send documents securely and/or anonymously via mobile, you may contact Seppinni LLP via the Signal app at +1 (916) 316-2691Sending documents to Seppinni LLP does not create an attorney-client relationship.
+If possible, please do not use your employer's device to contact Seppinni Law.If you are a whistleblower and would prefer to call, text, or send documents securely and/or anonymously via mobile, you may contact Seppinni Law via the Signal app at +1 (916) 316-2691Sending documents to Seppinni Law does not create an attorney-client relationship.
 Please read our full disclaimer.

 Send us Your Resume!

-Seppinni LLP is always open to hearing from talented lawyers, law students, and paralegals.
+Seppinni Law is always open to hearing from talented lawyers, law students, and paralegals.
 Associates must be barred in New York or able to gain admission within one year of hiring.
 Admission in CA is a plus but not necessary.
 A successful paralegal applicant will have experience in New York's state and federal courts.We welcome applications from full time and part time applicants.
-While Seppinni LLP maintains a workspace in Manhattan, we are a remote-first company and accept applications from people living anywhere in the US.
-We pay based on role, not based on location.Seppinni LLP does not bill by the hour and we do not have minimum hours requirements.
+While Seppinni Law maintains a workspace in Manhattan, we are a remote-first company.Seppinni Law does not bill by the hour and we do not have minimum hours requirements.
 We prioritize efficient work.
 If you can accomplish what needs to get done in less than 40 hours, great!
 Log off, go outside, hang out with your friends, and recharge.
 Trials and the litigation before them are hard work and you are a person, not a machine.
 Our team performs best for our clients when we live full lives and get 7 to 8 hours of sleep per night.
 It is a shame we have to make this clear.
-But the legal profession is designed to burn motivated people out--Seppinni LLP is designed to help them flourish.
+But the legal profession is designed to burn motivated people out--Seppinni Law is designed to help them flourish.
 We make it our priority to establish policies that enable this and lead by example.To do great work as a lawyer or paralegal, we believe you need significant chunks of uninterrupted concentration.
 To this end, we rarely use email or instant messaging to communicate internally.
 Our goal is to avoid what Professor Cal Newport calls "The Hyperactive Hivemind" of modern office-work.
 Instead, we rely on a suite of modern project management tools and regularly scheduled check-in meetings.
 You did not go to college and then law school to be an email inbox manager with a side-gig as a lawyer.
-Your time is best used investigating corporate wrongdoing and hammering our opponents in briefs and in court, not sending a series of 12 emails back-and-forth over administrative minutiae.Seppinni LLP does not cap vacation time.
-Instead, we have a vacation minimum.
-All employees must take at least three paid weeks off per year.We encourage parents, people from backgrounds that are underrepresented in the legal profession, and anyone who enjoys writing, trial advocacy, and thinking critically to submit your resume below.If you've made it this far, please email your resume to firstname.lastname@example.org.
+Your time is best used investigating corporate wrongdoing and hammering our opponents in briefs and in court, not sending a series of 12 emails back-and-forth over administrative minutiae.We encourage parents, people from backgrounds that are underrepresented in the legal profession, and anyone who enjoys writing, trial advocacy, and thinking critically to submit your resume below.If you've made it this far, please email your resume to firstname.lastname@example.org.

 Daily Beast: Army Translator Says He Escaped the Taliban Only to Be Assaulted at NYC Movie TheaterDaily Beast: Inside the Wild Claims Against Paris-Hilton Backed Tech Firm EveryrealmNY Post: Ex-NFL Star's Sexual Harassment Suit Goes to TrialSHRM: A New York federal judge recently shook up the employment law world when he ruled that a new federal law preventing employers from requiring arbitration in sexual harassment claims also blocked arbitration for other claims brought alongside in the same caseReuters: Sex harassment claim shields whole lawsuit from arbitration, judge rulesThe New York Post: Ex-NFL star Teyo Johnson claims ‘racist’ CEO urged him to sleep with co-workersBloomberg: FTX Investors Go After Brady, Shaq: Here Are Their Legal ChancesLaw306: Real Estate Co Hit With Third Discrimination LawsuitTechCrunch: Former Everyrealm execs sue company for sexual harassment, race discriminationLaw360: Ex-NFLer Says Metaverse Co.
 Can't Arbitrate Sex HarassmentTechCrunch: Mark Cuban, Mavericks in Hot Water over Voyager “Ponzi scheme”Law360: Metaverse Co Says Ex-NFL Player Must Arbitrate Bias ClaimsNew York Law Journal: NFL Player, Execs Join String of Discrimination Suits Against Metaverse CompanyLaw360: Ex-NFL Player Accuses Metaverse Co.
-Of Race BiasDecrypt.co: Ex-NFL Player and Former Exec Sues Metaverse Startup Everyrealm, Alleging DiscriminationLaw360: Antitrust Claims Against Gaming Giant Valve Survive ScrutinyLaw360: Video Game Developer Looks to Toss Players' Antitrust SuitYahoo: Transgender Officer Sues Port Authority, Claims Colleagues Called Him 'It' (Seppinni LLP did not file the complaint in McConaughey v.
+Of Race BiasDecrypt.co: Ex-NFL Player and Former Exec Sues Metaverse Startup Everyrealm, Alleging DiscriminationLaw360: Antitrust Claims Against Gaming Giant Valve Survive ScrutinyLaw360: Video Game Developer Looks to Toss Players' Antitrust SuitYahoo: Transgender Officer Sues Port Authority, Claims Colleagues Called Him 'It' (Seppinni Law did not file the complaint in McConaughey v.
 Port Authority, but was retained as trial counsel once it became clear that the parties would not settle)

 The content of this website is provided for informative purposes only and does not contain or constitute legal advice.
 There may be information on this website that is inaccurate, incomplete, or no longer current for your specific situation.
-Seppinni LLP makes no warranty, express or implied, about the reliability or accuracy of the information on this website or any other website to which it is linked.Viewing Seppinni LLP’s website is not intended to create an attorney-client relationship between you and Seppinni LLP and you should not act or depend on this site’s information without seeking an attorney’s advice.
+Seppinni LLP makes no warranty, express or implied, about the reliability or accuracy of the information on this website or any other website to which it is linked.Viewing Seppinni Law’s website is not intended to create an attorney-client relationship between you and Seppinni Law and you should not act or depend on this site’s information without seeking an attorney’s advice.
 Each individual’s facts and circumstances may differ from a subject referenced on this site.
 You should consult an attorney with any questions or for legal advice on your specific circumstances.
 You should also be aware that the Statute of Limitations (the deadline imposed by law within which you may bring a lawsuit) may severely limit the time remaining for you to file any potential claims you may have.Please do not communicate with us using your employer’s computer.
-If you e-mail Seppinni LLP using an unencrypted email provider please remember that any such communication may not be secure, depending on the computer technology you use.
-Sending our firm an e-mail message or other inquiry does not make you a client of Seppinni LLP.Seppinni LLP has tried to comply with all legal and ethical requirements in compiling this website.
+If you e-mail Seppinni Law using an unencrypted email provider please remember that any such communication may not be secure, depending on the computer technology you use.
+Sending our firm an e-mail message or other inquiry does not make you a client of Seppinni Law.Seppinni Law has tried to comply with all legal and ethical requirements in compiling this website.
 This website may contain links to external websites and other resources on the Internet.
-Those links have been provided to help viewers identify and locate other resources on the Internet, but the links are not intended to imply that Seppinni LLP expressly or impliedly sponsors, endorses, or is affiliated or associated in any way with the information or companies referred to on those other websites.Seppinni LLP does not offer any guarantee of case results.
+Those links have been provided to help viewers identify and locate other resources on the Internet, but the links are not intended to imply that Seppinni Law expressly or impliedly sponsors, endorses, or is affiliated or associated in any way with the information or companies referred to on those other websites.Seppinni Law does not offer any guarantee of case results.
 Prior results do not guarantee a similar outcome.